alexisguard/chat_bot/README.md

 1. Open your web browser
 2. Navigate to `http://localhost:3000`
-3. You should see the chatbot interface and be able to interact with it after clicking on the chat icon in the bottom right corner.
+3. You should see the chatbot interface and be able to interact with it

 ## Troubleshooting